VRTX Stock: Indications Are Supporting an Advance

 Chart courtesy of StockCharts.com

 The price action on the stock chart resembles an obscure staircase that was created by a sequence of higher highs and higher lows, which I always describe as the quintessential characteristic that defines all bullish trends.

 This bullish trend has been in development since 2005, which means it is almost 12 years in the making.
 The recent ascent to a new all-time high implies that there is little to suggest that this bullish trend is going to end soon.

-Using the uptrend line is quite easy, and aside from it suggesting where support can be found, I can use it to assume that as long as VRTX stock is trading above it, the bullish trend that began in 2005 is intact and, therefore, higher stock prices are likely to prevail over time.
+Using the uptrend line is quite easy and, aside from it suggesting where support can be found, I can use it to assume that, as long as VRTX stock is trading above it, the bullish trend that began in 2005 is intact and that, therefore, higher stock prices are likely to prevail over time.
 Only when this stock falls below this trend line can I make the assumption that the bull market has come to an end.